The day before camp

-8.30am.
-Extended hours begins at 8.15am and offers parents flexible drop off times.
+8.15am.
+‘Plus’ and Short Week hours begin at 8.15am and offers parents flexible drop off times.
 We have chill-out zones for those who take a little time to get going and a selection of sports for children who can’t wait to get active!

 12.30PM.
 Lunch times at Kings are supervised and fun.
 After eating the healthy packed lunch you’ve lovingly prepared, lunch time is an opportunity for children to chill-out and get involved in the whole-camp lunch time challenge!

 1.15pm.
 Afternoons include whole camp activities and lots of group sports and active games.
 Red Tops can throw-in some quieter and less energetic activities for groups that are finding the pace a little too high.

 End of Afternoon